-Allton is developing an inhouse software suite to secure that hardware and software is designed and developed as one unit in mind to secure optimal quality and efficiency.
-Having access to both hardware and software also secures the best process for upgrades.
-The software suite will include al the steps from feasibility studies to data QC, processing and inversion.
-The full software suite or modules will be made available for data licensing to clients.
-Software testing and development is still on going, hence individual modules will be made ready for licensing once acceptance testing have been completed.
+Allton is developing an inhouse software suite to ensure that hardware and software are designed and developed in a complementary manner to secure optimal quality and efficiency.
+Having access to both hardware and software also enables secures the best process for improvements and upgrades.
+The software suite will include all functionality from feasibility studies to data QC, processing and inversion.
+The full software suite or modules will be available for data licensing.
+Software development is currently on going with individual modules ready for licensing once acceptance testing is completed.

 Allton ensure the highest possible performance of our equipment by continuously monitoring the equipment and the feedback from the analysis of recorded data.
 A rigid quality control system implemented in the EzQC software is employed to deliver the best possible results from our operation.